Women In STEM

 Dr. Stephanie Lamont-Friedrich

-Steph is currently the Account Manager and Business Development Manager for SA Government and Energy and Natural Resources for KPMG Australia.
-Before this she worked as a Senior Advisor within KPMG’s Accelerating Business Growth team.
+Steph is currently ESG Industry Growth Lead for EMP - National Decarbonisation and Energy Transition, University of South Australia.
+Before this she worked as an Account Manager and Business Development Manager for SA Government and Energy and Natural Resources for KPMG Australia.
+She has also worked as a Senior Advisor within KPMG’s Accelerating Business Growth team.
 Prior to this she worked at Deloitte Australia within their R&D team where she was responsible for preparing eligible R&D Tax Incentive applications, as well as establishing the SA Grants practice as the sector lead for Life Sciences.
 Steph has also worked within research for 6 years, completing a PhD in Biomaterials, Engineering and Nanomedicine, a Bachelor of Science (Honours) (Nano-and Biomaterials) from the University of South Australia (UniSA), and a Double Bachelors Degree in Medical Science and Business and Technology.

 During her time at UniSA, she was heavily involved in a number of committees and activities including the Golden Key Society, UniSA’s TEDx event, UniSA Mentoring, the Australian Society for Microbiology National Conference and UniSA’s first International Women’s Day event in 2018.
 Steph was a part of the founding Executive Committee for the first Women in STEM club at UniSA, being chosen as the face for UniSA’s Women in STEM club and UniSA’s Science and Mathematics degrees, being officially recognised by Women in STEMM Australia on International Women’s Day in 2020.